Crawfish Fettuccine Recipe with Velveeta Makes Healthier Crawfish Pasta

 Now, if you think I peel crawfish to make my crawfish recipes, you don’t know me well!
-I always buy crawfish tails in the bag which are available year round.
-However, as Louisiana crawfish season approaches, the prices of the tails drop which makes it more enticing to cook crawfish recipes.
+I always buy Louisiana crawfish tails in the bag which are available year round.
+However, as the season approaches, the prices of the tails drop which makes it more enticing to cook crawfish recipes.
 My crawfish pasta recipe is an easy recipe plus healthier and better crawfish pasta for you!.

 Your Favorite Louisiana Recipes trim&TERRIFIC!